croqaz/awesome-decentralized/README.md

 * [Demonsaw](https://www.demonsaw.com): Secure and anonymous information sharing application that makes security simple and gives you back control of your data.
 * [Diaspora](https://github.com/diaspora/diaspora): A privacy-aware, distributed, open source social network.
 Main pod is at [Diasp.eu](https://diasp.eu).
 * [Dropub ☠️](https://dropub.com): Share files for free on the internet.
 It's like Dropbox meets BitTorrent.
+* [Element (formerly Riot)](https://element.io): Collaboration client for the web.
+Chat, VOIP video, file transfer, end-to-end crypto.
 * [Ferment ☠️](https://github.com/mmckegg/ferment): P2P audio publishing and streaming application.
 Like SoundCloud but decentralized.
 Built using SSB + Webtorrent.
 * [FileLove](https://github.com/midzer/filelove): Minimal p2p file transfer right in the browser, using WebTorrent.
 * [FilePizza ☠️](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
+* [Fred](https://github.com/hyphanet/fred): Freenet REference Daemon.
+Also: freenetproject.org
 * [Friendica](https://github.com/friendica/friendica): Decentralised communications platform that integrates social communication.
 Connect effortlessly to a federated communications network of several thousand servers, with more than half a million users.
 Directly connect to anyone on Friendica, Mastodon, Diaspora, GnuSocial, Pleroma, or Hubzilla, regardless of where each user profile is hosted.
 * [Friends ☠️](https://github.com/moose-team/friends): P2P chat powered by the web.
 This project is alpha quality.
 * [Galacteek](https://gitlab.com/galacteek/galacteek): Browser and dapps platform for the distributed web.
+* [Handshake](https://handshake.org): Decentralized, permissionless naming protocol compatible with DNS where every peer is validating and in charge of managing the root zone with the goal of creating an alternative to existing Certificate Authorities.
 * [Hardbin](https://github.com/jes/hardbin): Encrypted pastebin using IPFS.
-* [Handshake](https://handshake.org): Decentralized, permissionless naming protocol compatible with DNS where every peer is validating and in charge of managing the root zone with the goal of creating an alternative to existing Certificate Authorities.
 * [Hubzilla](https://zotlabs.org/page/hubzilla/hubzilla-project): General purpose platform for creating interconnected websites featuring a decentralized identity, communications, and permissions framework built using common webserver technology.
 * [Hyperpad](https://github.com/hackergrrl/hyperpad): Peer-to-peer collaborative text editor.
-* [Element (formerly Riot)](https://element.io): Collaboration client for the web.
-Chat, VOIP video, file transfer, end-to-end crypto.
 * [I2P](https://geti2p.net): Anonymous network, exposing a simple layer that applications can use to anonymously and securely send messages to each other.
 * [instant.io](https://github.com/webtorrent/instant.io): Streaming file transfer over WebTorrent (torrents on the web).
 * [IPFS bin ☠️](https://github.com/victorb/ipfsbin): Pastebin application for sharing code and text documents to other people.
+* [IPFS Desktop](https://github.com/ipfs/ipfs-desktop): A native application to run your own IPFS Node.
 * [ipfs-chat](https://github.com/SomajitDey/ipfs-chat): Terminal-based, secure chatrooms using IPFS.
 Works over both LAN and internet (includes NAT traversal).
 Supports private-messaging and file/directory sharing.
-* [IPFS Desktop](https://github.com/ipfs/ipfs-desktop): A native application to run your own IPFS Node.
 * [ipfs-pinner](https://github.com/wabarc/ipfs-pinner): A toolkit helps upload files to IPFS pinning services such as Infura, Pinata, NFT.Storage and Web3.Storage.
 * [iWant ☠️](https://github.com/nirvik/iWant): Commandline tool for searching and downloading files in LAN network, without any central server.
 * [Jami](https://jami.net/): Free and universal communication platform which preserves the user's privacy and freedoms.
 Desktop and mobile apps for text messaging, video and audio calls, file transfer, video conferencing.
+* [Keet](https://keet.io): Peer to peer video & chat.
+Private & encrypted.
+Share huge files instantly.
 * [LCVPN](https://github.com/kanocz/lcvpn): Light decentralized VPN in golang.
 * [LF](https://github.com/zerotier/lf): Fully decentralized fully replicated key/value store.
 Fully decentralized means anyone can run a node without obtaining special permission, and all nodes are effectively equal.
 Fully replicated means every node stores all data.
 * [MaidSafe](https://maidsafe.net): Decentralized internet and app infrastructure which rewards users for participating in the network.